vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/03/012_shAlAnirmANam/06_Rtena_sthUNAmadhi.md

 <details><summary>Griffith</summary>

-id
-3.12.6    Thou Pole, in ordered fashion mount the pillar...
+Thou Pole, in ordered fashion mount the pillar.
+Strong, shining forth afar, keep off our foemen.
-3.12.6    Then verily, I see, yea, also hear them: their...
-Name: Comment, dtype: object
+House! let not those who dwell within thee suffer.
+Live we with all our men, a hundred autumns.
 </details>

 <details><summary>पदपाठः</summary>